 One of the most commonly used treatments for opiate addiction in America for many years has been to use methadone as a maintenance drug.
-This theory behind this drug substitution method of treating opioid addiction has been that methadone is supposed to replace heroin or other opiates with less of a “high” and less overall damage caused to the individual, his/her family and society as a whole.
-For some people that is exactly what methadone has done for them, but there is another side to that story.
+This theory behind this drug substitution method of treating opioid addiction is simple.
+Methadone is supposed to replace heroin or other opiates with less of a “high” and less overall damage caused to the individual, his/her family and society as a whole.
+For some people, that is exactly what methadone has done for them.
+However, there is another side to that story.

-Detoxing from methadone has proven to be more difficult than coming down off most other opiates, and the drug has developed a large illegal street market as well.
+Detoxing from methadone has proven to be more difficult than coming down off most other opiates.
+In addition, the drug has also developed a large illegal street markey.
 Additionally, it has a higher level of toxicity that can build up in a person’s body that increases the risk of overdose.
 According to the CDC, methadone overdoses increased by a factor of six during the first part of this century.
 By 2010 methadone accounted for nearly one-third of the more than 15,000 total prescription drug overdoses.

 Today, even with millions of people using the “lesser of two evils”, there are still more than 260,000 Americans taking methadone through opioid treatment programs on an average day in the U.S. The result is that we have even more people than ever taking long-term replacement drugs for opiate addiction when counting both methadone and buprenorphine.